bengras/goboek.nl/content/blog/010_rtems_beagle.md

 Welcome to the 10th post!

-(updated fri sep 25 2015 with 'requirements' section, especially for the console cable warning. you need a seperate cable for the BBB console on rtems.)
+(Updated fri sep 25 2015 with 'requirements' section, especially for the console cable warning. you need a seperate cable for the BBB console on rtems.
+Shortly after: 64bit ubuntu vs 32bit ubuntu.)

 Purpose of this post
 --------------------